mehedihasan101101/javaScript/React/reactRevisingMap.md

 10. "Navigate" component navigate to other route
 11. Setting default children for parent using "index"
 12. navigation for spinner and others
+13. error page handling
+14. for handling with js,with useState,useRef,customHook